delta-io/delta/kernel/USER_GUIDE.md

 ##### Method [`readParquetFiles()`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/client/ParquetHandler.html#readParquetFiles-io.delta.kernel.utils.CloseableIterator-io.delta.kernel.types.StructType-)

-This method takes as input information as `FileStatus`s that were created using the `contextualizeFileReader` method above and returns the data in a series of columnar batches.
-The columns to be read from the Parquet file are defined by the physical schema, and the return batches must match that schema.
+This method takes as input information as `FileStatus`s that were created derived from scan file rows returned by the [`Scan.getScanFiles()`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/Scan.html#getScanFiles-io.delta.kernel.client.TableClient-) API.
+The columns to be read from the Parquet file are defined by the physical schema which is derived from the scan state returned by [`Scan.getScanState()`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/Scan.html#getScanState-io.delta.kernel.client.TableClient-).
 To implement this method, you may have to first implement your own [`ColumnarBatch`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/data/ColumnarBatch.html) and [`ColumnVector`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/data/ColumnVector.html) which is used to represent the in-memory data generated from the Parquet files.

 When identifying the columns to read, note that there are multiple types of columns in the physical schema (represented as a [`StructType`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/types/StructType.html)).

 * Data columns: Columns that are expected to be read from the Parquet file.
-Based on the `StructField` object defining the column, read the column in the Parquet file that matches the same name.
+Based on the `StructField` object defining the column, read the column in the Parquet file that matches the same name or field id.
+If a the column has a field id (as `parquet.field.id` in column field metadata) then it is used to match the column in Parquet file otherwise name is used for matching.
 * Metadata columns: These are special columns that must be populated using metadata about the Parquet file ([`StructField#isMetadataColumn`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/types/StructField.html#isMetadataColumn--) tells whether a column in `StructType` is a metadata column).
 To understand how to populate such a column, first match the column name against the set of standard metadata column name constants.
 For example,
     * `StructFileld#isMetadataColumn()` returns true and the column name is `StructField.METADATA_ROW_INDEX_COLUMN_NAME`, then you have to a generate column vector populated with the actual index of each row in the Parquet file (that is, not indexed by the possible subset of rows return after Parquet data skipping).